Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 I thank the hon.
 Gentleman for his intervention.
 I look forward to appearing before the Work and Pensions Committee in due course, and I hope that our relationship will be robust and, no doubt, critically constructive.
 He raises some good points.
 I have already set aside time to meet the Scottish National party’s spokesman on these issues, and I also look forward to sitting down with the hon.
 Gentleman to look at them.

 A working-age adult living in a household where every adult is working is about six times less likely to be in relative poverty than one living in a household where nobody works.
 A child living in a household where every adult is working is about five times less likely to be in relative poverty than a child in a household where nobody works.
 There is only a 7% chance of a child being in relative poverty if both parents work full time, compared with 66% for two-parent families with only part-time work.
-That is why we will continue to reform our welfare system, so that it promotes work as the most effective route out of poverty and is fairer to those who receive it and to the taxpayers who pay for it.
+We will continue to reform our welfare system, so that it promotes work as the most effective route out of poverty and is fairer to those who receive it and to the taxpayers who pay for it.

 Universal credit is, of course, at the heart of these reforms and will help tackle poverty by helping an extra 200,000 people into work.
 It is a modern benefit with one monthly payment that adjusts to earnings, avoiding the cliff edges associated with the legacy benefits that it replaces.
 It will also be £2 billion a year more generous than the previous system.
-A number of Members across the House have raised concerns, and as a Government, we have responded to those concerns by making changes to remove waiting days and make bigger advance payments available.
+A number of Members across the House have raised concerns, and as a Government we have responded to those concerns by making changes to remove waiting days and make bigger advance payments available.
 In the last Budget, we announced a £4.5 billion cash boost, which will make a huge difference to the lives of working families and provide extra support for people moving on to universal credit.

 I thank the Minister for that, but the problem with the advance payment is that it is very much seen as a loan.
 Is the Department, as it previously indicated to the Work and Pensions Committee, looking at whether the advance payment could become the first payment, which could relieve the reliance on food banks and deal with food poverty?

 I thank the hon.
 Gentleman for his further intervention.
 As I said, we have made improvements to the initial UC assessment period, including the removal of waiting days and advances of up to 100% of the indicative first payment.
-It is important to say that the advances are 100% interest-free, and people only have to pay them back over 12 months; as of 2021, it will be over 16 months.
+It is important to say that the advances are 100% interest-free, and people have to pay them back over 12 months; as of 2021, it will be over 16 months.
 However, he makes a fair point.
 We need to ensure that claimants are working with their coaches and are absolutely clear about what they are taking on.
 It is not a loan; it is an advance.
 We have to ensure that work coaches are advising appropriately and ensuring that options are available to the claimant.
 They do not have to take it all in one go, for example; they can take a small amount as per their needs at the time.
 I am willing to discuss that with him in further detail.

 I mentioned the concerns that were raised and the changes that were made in the last Budget.
 In particular, we have put an extra £1.7 billion a year into work allowances, increasing the amount that hard-working families can earn before the taper is applied.
 That is an extra £630 a year for 2.4 million families, many of them in Scotland.